 Can You Divorce Without Selling the House?

-When the Court designates property as “separate property” – acquired before marriage, received as a personal gift or inheritance, or purchased using separate assets – your spouse generally cannot claim rights to it in both community and equitable distribution states.
-Be aware of potential exceptions, such as when property improvements have substantially enhanced its value.
-Consulting with an attorney helps clarify whether your property qualifies as separate or marital.
+Property classified as “separate property” – acquired before marriage, received as a personal gift or inheritance, or purchased with individual funds – typically remains yours alone in both community and equitable distribution states.
+However, be aware of important exceptions, especially when home improvements have substantially increased the property’s value.
+Consulting with an attorney is crucial to determine whether your home qualifies as separate or marital property.

 A court will look at several factors to decide who gets the house, including: